Override-6/Linkit/README.md

 ##### More Complex use case : basic 2d game.
 See the repository https://github.com/Override-6/2DShooter, and more specially the class https://github.com/Override-6/2DShooter/blob/master/core/src/main/scala/fr/overrride/game/shooter/session/PlayState.scala.
 ##### Even more Complex : Minecraft Server.
-Just jocking. but maybe in few years this would be possible to create a minecraft server from the Client's code and then using Linkit and some ".bhv" files to handle this ? :0
+Just Kidding. but maybe in few years this would be possible to create a minecraft server from the Client's code and then using Linkit and some ".bhv" files to handle this ? :0

 don't forget to put a ⭐ on the project if you want !